 How Serious Is COPD

 COPD is the third leading cause of death in the United States.
-More than 11 million people have been diagnosed with COPD, but an estimated 24 million may have the disease without even knowing it.
+More than 11 million people have been diagnosed with COPD, but millions more may have the disease without even knowing it.
 COPD causes serious long-term disability and early death.
 At this time there is no cure, and the number of people dying from COPD is growing.